 After you are admitted to Cornell, speak with an advisor at the international office of your current school.
-Bring your letter of admission to Cornell with you, as well as the Cornell transfer form that we ask your international student advisor to complete.
-Follow the directions on the form for faxing or mailing it to your specific Cornell admissions office.
+Bring your letter of admission to Cornell with you, as well as any forms you need filled from your Cornell program's admissions office.
+Follow the directions from your Cornell admissions office for faxing or mailing it to your specific Cornell admissions office.

 In consultation with the advisor at your international office, you will decide on a "release date," which your current school's advisor will enter in the SEVIS database.
 Be sure to discuss any interim travel or work plans you have with your advisor, as they will effect your transfer procedure.
 After the release date, your Cornell admissions office will be able to produce an I-20 for you.
 The Cornell admissions office will also require you to show proof of funding before they will issue you the Cornell I-20.